 But watch out kids!
-It looks like it won’t be long until we see the Big Ben take the same chill pill that other central bankers have been taking to get rid of their inflation-induced headaches.
+It looks like it won’t be long until we see Big Ben take the same chill pill that other central bankers have been taking to get rid of their inflation-induced headaches.
 The stats for August show that inflation has already hit the Fed’s target!
-Duhn, duhn, duhn!
+Duhn, Duhn, Duhn!

 Whew!
 Okay, now enough with the numbers.
 Let’s get to the juicy part.
 What does the CPI report for August mean?